The Limits of Citation Counts: Citations-counting indices

-Following the introduction of the h-index \citep{Hirsch} to measure the productivity of scientists, a large number of other indices that ``count citations'' have been proposed.
-The popularity of these indices probably lies on the parsimony of information used: an author is identified with the collection of the citations counts of each of her papers.
-This collection can be viewed as a multiset on $\mathbb{N}$, this is, a function $m_a[d]:\mathbb{N}\rightarrow \mathbb{N}$, defined by $\forall k\in \mathbb{N},\ m_a[d](k)=\#\{p\in \mathcal{P}_a, C_p=k\}$.
-The number $m_a[d](k)$ represents the number of papers written by $a$ and receiving exactly $k$ citations in the database $d$.
+Following the introduction of the $h$-index by \citet{Hirsch}, numerous other indices that ``count citations'' have been proposed.
+The popularity of these measures likely stems from their parsimonious use of information: an author is identified with the collection of the citation counts of each of her papers.
+This collection can be viewed as a multiset on $\mathbb{N}$, i.e. a function $m_a[d]:\mathbb{N}\rightarrow \mathbb{N}$, defined by $\forall k\in \mathbb{N},\ m_a[d](k)=\#\{p\in \mathcal{P}_a, C_p=k\}$.
+The number $m_a[d](k)$ represents the number of papers written by $a$ that have received exactly $k$ citations in the database $d$.
 The set of all multisets on $\mathbb{N}$ is denoted by $\mathcal{M}$.